Mswati II

 King Mswati II (c.
-1820 – August 1868), also known as Mswati and Mavuso III, was the king of Eswatini between 1840 and 1868.
-He was also the eponym of Eswatini.
+1820 – August 1868), also known as Mswati and Mavuso III, was the King of Eswatini between 1840 and 1868.
+He was also the eponym of Eswatini ("Mswati Land").
 Mswati is considered to be one of the greatest fighting kings of Eswatini.

 Under his kingship, the territorial boundaries of Eswatini were greatly increased.
 Mswati was the son of Sobhuza I and Tsandzile Ndwandwe (known as "LaZidze") who after ruling as Queen Mother became Queen Regent after the death of her son.
 After the death of Sobhuza, Mswati inherited an area which extended as far as present day Barberton in the north and included the Nomahasha district in the Portuguese territory of Mozambique.

 Mswati's military power, initially suppressed by infighting with his brothers Fokoti, Malambule, and Somcuba over the kingship, was increased in the late 1850s and thereafter.
 When Mswati's armies attacked organized forces of other Bantu tribes or nations, the goal was initially plunder in the form of cattle and captives, rather than incorporation into one political unit.
 During this period the arrival of Trekboers, in what would become the Transvaal republic, marked the first contact between Swazis and European settlers.
-Mswati greatly extended the boundaries of the Swazi territory beyond that of the present state with military outposts and royal villages outposts such as Embhuleni, on the upper Komati River at the foot of the Mkhingoma Mountains in Badplaas, Mekemeke near the Mbayiyane Mountains, situated east of Mantibovu (Low's Creek) and Malelane in Nkomazi.
+Mswati greatly extended the boundaries of the Swazi territory beyond that of the present state with military outposts and royal villages outposts such as Embhuleni, on the upper Komati River at the foot of the Mkhingoma Mountains in Badplaas, Mekemeke near the Mbayiyane Mountains, situated east of Mantibovu (Louw's Creek), Emjindini in Barberton and Malelane in Nkomazi.
 The death of Mswati II in August 1868 ended the era of Swazi conquest, territorial expansion and resulted in unification of various people into one nation.

 Early life

-Ingwenyama Mswati II was born as a son of Somhlolo or Sobhuza I and Queen Tsandzile Ndwandwe, the daughter of Zwide Ndwandwe, the leader of the powerful Ndwandwe clan south of the Pongola River.
+Ingwenyama Mswati II was born as a son of Somhlolo or Sobhuza I and Queen Tsandzile Ndwandwe, the daughter of Zwide kaLanga, the leader of the powerful Ndwandwe clan south of the Pongola River.
 The Swazi clans under the leadership of Sobhuza I were constantly in conflict with the Ndwandwe's.
 As a result, Sobhuza made an offer to marry one of the daughters of Zwide and establish peace with his neighbors.
 This culminated in a party being sent to the Ndwandwe capital and Tsandzile was chosen as the wife to bear the successor to Sobhuza.
 Mswati's early life after the death of Sobhuza was marked by disputes over the kingship with his brothers.
 As a result of this Mswati and his mother were installed in their positions before either of them was properly prepared.

 Such circumstances during his early life are sometimes considered to have predisposed him to be fierce and decisive later in his rule.
 When Mswati ascended to the throne, his predecessor left him a country claimed to be reaching modern day Barberton in the north, Carolina in the west, Pongola River in the south and Lubombo Mountains in the east.